-- Think about how your words and actions will impact those around you before you do or say anything.
+- Think about how your words and actions will impact those around you.
 Put yourself in their shoes.
 How are they likely to experience it?
 How would you feel on the receiving end of your words or actions?
 How can you make it easier for them?

 - Self-reflect regularly on how you interact with others.
 Try to be an observer of your own actions.
 Are there some areas you could work on?
 Do you need more humility, more patience, less judgment?
 Also notice what you do well.